 If the employee would like to take additional days off for senior employees, this can be achieved by converting regular pension contributions, cf. section 4.
-The converted pension contribution can also be added to the employee's flexible wage account.
+The converted pension contribution can also be added to the employee's free-choice account.